amfern/conveyor.js/README.md

     - systems can remove/add other systems during runtime, but they can't restart the engine, as it may cause stack overflow, solution: engine will restart it self after each cycle if system is added or removed(when unregisterSystem/registerSystem called set a restart flag to true).
 Performance:
-    - if we move to DB for storing components we can elevate the use of of events. with events we can collect only the entities which component has been changed in relative to which components the system depends, and pass it to system so it could optionally iterate only over them instead of every thing(in addition all entities are passed) - but then we have to figure out what changed, maybe it is best just to compute it and be done?.
+    - if we move to DB for storing components we can elevate the use of of events. with events we can collect only the entities which component has been changed in relative to which components the system depends, and pass it to system so it could optionally iterate only over them instead of every thing(in addition all entities are passed) - but then we have to figure out what changed, maybe it is best just to compute it and be done?. or maybe use js6 proxy features and follow gmake design to compute only what has changed after the last computation, add changeTimestamp which updated upon changing any member of the component, then if changeTimestamp is bigger then currentCycleStart timestamp it mean there was a change and it to be processed
     - maybe it is possible to enhance performance by avoiding cache-misses by aggregating the systems's components together? http://gamesfromwithin.com/data-oriented-design
-    - consider exploring the direction of GO-lang because their concurency model is much better then waiting for each system to finish
+    - consider exploring the direction of GO-lang because their concurency model is much better then waiting for each system to finish, java sript has similar model, it called asyn and await
-    - components array should be in the system and referenced by entity.id(generate this as three.js does), unlike the situation right now where systems contains entities and then references to it's component through entity or i create array of entities compromised only of the requiredDependencies's components and pass it into the proccess() input.(yes, yes a struct) creating thus structs means copying lots of data, it cancels out the cache performance boost.
+    - components array should be in the system and referenced by entity.id(generate this as three.js does), unlike the situation right now where systems contains entities and then references to it's component through entity or i create array of entities compromised only of the requiredDependencies's components and pass it into the proccess() input.(yes, yes a struct) grouping components by system will have better memory locality
+    - this engines is allways showing a step behind the logic(user input) is this how all    engines are built?
+To achieve multithreading
+    - define what currentCycleStart???? is it updated for each system type????
+    - create systems that depends on all systems of it type, so when it is done it will call the next type of systems to start processing
+    - add "doneTimestamp" member to systems yield callback should check if all systems's dependencies are done by comparing their change timestamps, if it is bigger then currentCycleStart timestamp then its done if all are done then call process function and update doneTimestamp, otherwise do nothing
+    - the first call(yield) to process systems will traverse all systems calling their process function, so systems without dependancies will start processing ????does it do it once on engine boot or for each type of system?????
-Develop Environment:
+    - using threadQueue, insert each process() into queue Develop Environment:
+    - update npm and bower libraries
     - maybe use connect-assets or any other better tool as build script
     - fix HID testing by using async callbacks instead of while loop, this way test will not break at randomsid